-- 9.9 HUMINT Collection Teams (HCTs).
-These Paratroopers are trained and skilled in drawing data and developing information from local sources.
+9.9 HUMINT Collection Teams (HCTs).
+These soldiers are trained and skilled in drawing data and developing information from local sources.
 With their organic interrogation capability, they are an excellent source of detailed and actionable intelligence.
-Include them in the CoIST. - 9.10 Explosive Ordnance Disposal (EOD).
+Include them in the CoIST.

+- 9.10 Explosive Ordnance Disposal (EOD).
 The EOD teams are constantly seeing the latest enemy techniques used with mines, improvised explosive devices (IEDs), and booby traps.
 The fusion cell must seek out this information so that patrols can identify enemy emplacement and triggering techniques.
-This information can aid the company in reducing a key friendly force vulnerability. - 9.11 Medical Units.
+This information can aid the company in reducing key friendly force vulnerabilites. - 9.11 Medical Units.
 The medical platoon can provide insight on the effects of enemy munitions.
 Combined with information from the scene of an enemy activity, this information can help reconstruct enemy actions, and possibly identify new enemy TTPs. - 9.12 Weapons Intelligence Teams (WIT): WIT are special units attached to Brigades and Battalions whose mission is to exploit enemy sites such as raid houses, cache sites, IED sites, and any other place where enemy weapons are present.
 They have the capability to lift fingerprints, ID bomb signatures, and do extensive sensitive site exploitation.
 This asset is critical to building target folders because of the incriminating evidence that they can provide against a target. - 9.13 Provincial Reconstruction Teams (PRT): PRT's know and understand spheres of influence (SOI) better than anyone on the battlefield.
 They have contact with the population on a daily basis, even more than HUMINT collectors.
 The teams work with the police, army, government, and civilian contractors.
 The local population trusts the PRT's because they are giving assistance to the population they the locals in turn want to help the PRT's. - 9.14 Law Enforcement Professionals (LEP's): LEP's are former local, state, and federal law enforcement personnel who are currently working with the army to help stop the extensive criminal networks in Iraq.
-They bring years of real world experience to the fight and allow the brigades and battalions to pursue the enemy from an entirely different angle.

-- 9.15 Chaplain Chaplains can provide insight into local community values and attitudes via their contacts with local religious leaders.
+They bring years of real world experience to the fight and allow the brigades and battalions to pursue the enemy from an entirely different angle. - 9.15 Chaplain Chaplains can provide insight into local community values and attitudes via their contacts with local religious leaders.
 COIST's should avoid the perception of using them as collectors but they are in a position to provide atmospherics and transmit messages.

+- 9.16 Human Terrain Teams: Typically reside at Brigade and in some situations, Battalion Headquarters.
+They are specialists that focus in social sciences and in particular, human interactions and networking.
+They can provide a great deal of expertise in attempting to diagram tribal networks and explain human interactions.

 - 10.0 Intelligence Preparation of the Battlefield:

 - 10.1.1 At a minimum units should identify

 - 1. Population (demographics)

 - 2. Tribal (leaders and locations of tribes)

 - 3. Ethnic groups

 - 4. Local components such as IA and IP

 - 5. Politicians

 - 6. Civilian press

 - 10.1.2 Terrain:

 - 1. ASCOPE

 - a) Local markets

 - b) Mosques or religious facilities

 - c) Social structures (schools, hospitals, social gathering points)

 - d) Facility structures (banks, power plants, bridges)

 - 10.1.3 Weather

 - 1. Identify local weather for mission operations